Gravitational radiation from inspiralling compact binaries to N$^3$LO in the Effective Field Theory approach: Radiative dynamics at N LO

 corresponding to {\it instantaneous} (source) terms.
 The expression at 3PN, evaluated in the center-of-mass, is given by

-displayed in the ancillary file.
-4pt As anticipated, the reader will immediately notice the presence of a UV divergent term $\propto 1/(d-3)$, as well as the arbitrary renormalization scale $\mu_s$.
+As anticipated, the reader will immediately notice the presence of a UV divergent term $\propto 1/(d-3)$, as well as the arbitrary renormalization scale $\mu_s$.
 As we mentioned, the UV divergence and $\mu_s$-dependence must cancel out against the hereditary contribution (from the tail-of-tail) to the (radiative) quadrupole emission.
-For instance, for the case of quasi-circular orbits, computing the (source) GW flux using the result in~\eqref{eq:3pn_flux}, combined with the hereditary contributions (from the tail and tail-of-tail) computed in \cite{Goldberger:2009qd},
+For instance, for the case of quasi-circular orbits, computing the (source) GW flux using the result in~\eqref{eq:3pn_flux}, combined with the hereditary contributions (from the tail and tail-of-tail) computed in \cite{Goldberger:2009qd},\footnote{Both the leading and NLO tail contribution to the flux were obtained using the tail's universal character (see Eqs.
+(12)~and~(22) in~\cite{Goldberger:2009qd}), which applies to all the relevant (mass- and current-type) multipole moments.
+Moreover, the (``instantaneous") contributions due to memory terms, in principle at 2.5PN order, can be shown to vanish (See Eqs.
+(8.2) and (8.3) in~\cite{Arun:2007sg}).}